HathorNetwork/hathor-wallet-service-old/docs/2021-07-29-infrastructure-design.md

 Everything will be commited as code in our infra private repo.

 ## Continuous Deployment
-The main tasks that will be performed during deploy are:
+We have two differente services to deploy, WalletService and Daemon.

+WalletService's deploy will consist of:

 - Run migrations in the database
 - Deploy the new Lambdas

+Daemon's deploy will consist of:
-- Deploy the new Daemon
+- Build and push a new Docker image

-Those tasks will be orchestrated by AWS Code Pipeline.
+- Flux detects the image and updates the container

+Those tasks will be orchestrated by AWS Code Pipeline, and will be automatically triggered by events in the Github repository.
+For deployments in the mainnet, the event will be the creation of a release tag.
+For testnet and dev environments, commits in master and dev branches.

-The reason for choosing Code Pipeline is that it's capable of accessing the database through our VPC to perform migrations.
+The reason for choosing Code Pipeline is that it's capable of accessing the database through our VPC to perform migrations in a safe manner.

 The way it works is similar to Github Actions.
 We create a spec file declaring the steps that we want it to run, and configuring which branch we want to trigger the build.
 It seems to be possible to trigger it on GitHub releases too.

-Also, we need to create the Pipeline in AWS CodePipeline, create a build configuration in AWs CodeBuild, among other things.

-We will create those AWS resources using Terraform.
+All the configuration needed by CodePipeline will be defined and created using Terraform.

 ### Maintenance mode
 A maintenance mode will be implemented in the WalletService, if we need to warn users before we run some potentially dangerous or slow migration that could cause downtimes.

 This maintenance mode will work by setting a flag in our Redis instance, that the service will use to know that this mode is enabled and warn the wallets.

-A Lambda function will be built that enables/disables the mode, and its execution will be triggered in the deployment pipeline, when needed.
+A Lambda function will be built that enables/disables the mode, and its execution will be triggered by the developers before deploying a new version.

-### Deployment Steps
-We will have two kinds of deployments.
-The one with maintenance mode enabled, and the one with it disabled.

-Both will be trigger manually, and we need to have the option to choose which one we would like to trigger.

-If we run the one with maintenance mode enabled, it will call the Lambda function responsible for enabling it before procceeding to the common steps.

-The common steps that will need to be run in both cases are:

-- Someone triggers the pipeline manually.
-The trigger will be manual as a precaution to avoid unexpected downtimes.
-- The pipelines runs our migrations command defined in Makefile.
-This will make it connect directly to the database.
-- Run our `serverless deploy` command defined in Makefile.
-This makes it build and upload the Lambdas.
-- Build a new Docker image for the daemon and push to our ECR repository.
-We will configure Flux inside our Kubernetes to monitor this repository and rollout the Daemon to run the new version whenever a new image is detected.
+We will use CodePipeline's Manual Approval mechanism to ALWAYS stop the deployment pipeline and warn the user that he should think about whether the maintenance mode should be activated for this deployment or not.

+It will be the developer's responsibility to make this decision.

+If he/she thinks that it's safe to proceed, then the deployment can be approved.
+Otherwise, he/she will have to enable the maintenance mode manually before approving the deployment, and disabling it afterwards.

-### Avoiding downtimes during schema migrations
+### Extra: Avoiding downtimes during schema migrations

+The thing that inspired the maintenance mode above is the possibility we have of generating downtimes during database schema migrations.

 There are 2 possible causes of downtime during schema migrations: